Altabeh/Simpsons-recognized-with-a-CNN/README.md

 Testing loss: 0.3665920792881681, acc: 0.9625000061988831
 ```
 So not bad at all.
 Remember that we are still training the model without touching the VGG16 block;
 this is what's known as 'transfer leaning'.
-(It is as if you just recieved a knee replacement -it aids
+(It is as if you just received a knee replacement -it aids
 your leg to function normally.)
 Transferring knowledge is crucial to solving a problem that is very similar to
 another problem, yet different enough that it could help a solver realize that there is a solution for the new
-problem without ressorting to too much abstraction and experimentation.
+problem without resorting to too much abstraction and experimentation.

 Here is my final performance analysis summary.